 Emotional Support Is Not a Trained Task

-This is why emotional support does not count as a Service Dog task.
 All dogs can provide emotional support.
-However, you can’t train a dog to provide emotional support.
-You can train a dog to provide deep pressure stimulation to ground the handler during a panic attack or to alert the handler to a person approaching from behind.
+You can’t train a dog to provide emotional support, however you can train a dog to provide deep pressure stimulation to ground the handler during a panic attack or to alert the handler to a person approaching from behind.
 These actions are then called “tasks” or “work” and can be labeled.

 A dog who is not trained to reliably provide tasks and/or work that help their handler do things they couldn’t do on their own in response to specific cues or commands is not a Service Dog.
 Dogs in public masquerading as Service Dogs who aren’t Service Dogs do not possess the caliber of training necessary to work calmly and reliably.
 Fake Service Dogs create a lot of complications for real Service Dog teams.
 Namely, they create suspicion and access issues for well-trained teams.